Benson-Mwanake/Benson-Mwanake/README.md

 My journey started with HTML, CSS, and JavaScript — and now I’m deep in the world of React, Python (Flask), Tailwind, and APIs.
 Alongside building apps.

-Whether it’s launching my own startup (**TengenezaNow**), contributing to tech communities, or sharing the process of learning and building, I believe in growing through experimentation, persistence, and making every step count.
+Whether it’s launching my own startup, contributing to tech communities, or sharing the process of learning and building, I believe in growing through experimentation, persistence, and making every step count.

 ---